LaravelDaily/Filament-CRM-Course/course/13 - Adding Employees.md

 }
 ```

-Then we can finally create our CRUD resource:
+Then, we can finally create our CRUD resource:

 ```bash
 php artisan make:filament-resource User --generate